 This activity is intended to identify and focus on economic development projects that would spur economic activity in Lower Manhattan.
 Economic development projects benefit Lower Manhattan area residents, workers, businesses, and not-for-profit organizations, including low and moderate income persons and families.
-The Small Firms Assistance Program was established as a way to help the small businesses that suffered due to the ongoing public construction.
-This program, administered by LMDC with the City of New York Department of Small Business Services, was established to provide grants to eligible small businesses.
-To date, over \$5.2 million has been expended.
-LMDC received 450 applications for assistance and approved and paid 367 grant recipients.
-The Small Firms Assistance Program has concluded; the remaining funds will be used for other ongoing lower Manhattan economic development projects.
+The Small Firms Assistance Program was established as a way to help the small businesses that suffered due to the ongoing public construction throughout lower Manhattan.
+This program, administered by LMDC with the City of New York Department of Small Business Services, provided over \$5.2 million in grants to 367 eligible small businesses before it concluded.
+The remaining activity funds will be used to support other ongoing lower Manhattan economic development projects.
+No funds were expended from this activity during the past quarter.

-This Report Period Total

-Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected

-Total
+Total Total

 of Businesses 0 1009/364